Basma23/learning-journal/Computer Architecture and Logic.md

 An operating system is a major program that manages how the software uses computers.

-So, we can use many softwere at the same time like watching video and chatting with frinds, even listening to music, and the OS will manage them.
+So, we can use many software at the same time like watching video and chatting with friends, even listening to music, and the OS will manage them.